 An ordinance is: A law or an act of a city, municipality or local government agency.
 City Councils have authority to pass ordinances through the Municipal Home Rule Act O.C.G.A. § 36-35-1, as long as these ordinances do not conflict with the laws and Constitution of the State of Georgia or of the United States.
 It is the most binding form of action a City Council can take.
 Violating an ordinance may be a misdemeanor unless an ordinance makes it an infraction.
 (O.C.G.A. § 36-35-6, 36-32-1, 36-32-5)

-Ordinances are codified into (become part of) the municipal code after the City Council's second reading and adoption.
+Ordinances are codified and become part of the municipal code after the City Council's second reading and adoption.

 You may find the City of Cleveland Code of Ordinances at the following link:

 City of Cleveland GA Ordinances